karlozalb/ProjectCleanEPUBLibrary/README.md

 # ProjectCleanEPUBLibrary
-A lightweight, simple and fast EPUB 3.0.1 Library.
+A lightweight, simple and fast EPUB 3.0.1 parser library.

-Currently WIP, please wait :D
+Hey!
+This is just a parser, and currently the development is stopped.
+Why? because I only use this to parse the book metadata, get the cover, etc. For the EPUB rendering I'm currently using https://github.com/futurepress/epub.js/